TRIQS/dft_tools/doc/guide/SrVO3.rst

 <images_scripts/dft_dmft_cthyb.py>`) and one with a
 rotational-invariant Slater interaction Hamiltonian (:download:`dft_dmft_cthyb_slater.py
 <images_scripts/dft_dmft_cthyb_slater.py>`).
 The user has to adapt these
 scripts to his own needs.
+How to execute your script is described :ref:`here<runpy>`.

 Loading modules
 ---------------